DineshKolli/AkkaTest/java-akka-remote-example/README.md

 ##### SmsGrpc
 The SmsGrpc is to simulate gRPC client and Server for sending SMS

+##### DynamicActor
+The DynamicActor is to simulate Actor creation and deletion test for CallAS scenario

+##### SmsSharding
+The SmsSharding is to simulate Sharding functionality for CallAS

 ## How to run
 You can run the program like every ordinary Java main program.
 Make sure you have `mvn clean install`ed the project before to get the Akka dependency.